jacob-keller/cactbot/docs/TimelineGuide.md

 They start paused at time=0.
 As soon as any sync happens, it jumps to that time, then unpauses.
-If it ever jumps to time=0, then it pauses again.
+If it ever jumps to time=0 outside a block, then it pauses again.

 When playing, the timeline time advances in real time.
 In other words, if the timeline time is currently `360.2`